Learning on Purpose

 Run the reality test: where does reading currently fit, and where are you pretending time will appear?

-Run the reciprocity test: who benefits if your judgment and skill improve?
+Run the reciprocity test: who benefits reciprocally if your judgment and skill improve, and who pays the cost if reading replaces responsibility?

 Run the integrity test: are you reading to act better or to feel productive without changing?